-Alice Fisher is a partner in Latham’s Washington, D.C. office and a member of the firm’s Executive Committee.
+Alice Fisher is a partner in Latham’s Washington, D.C. office and a former member of the firm’s Executive Committee.
 She focuses her practice on white collar criminal investigations and internal investigations, and advises clients on a range of criminal matters and civil government enforcement matters.

 Ms. Fisher has significant experience with corporate investigations and enforcement matters and frequently provides strategic counsel to corporations on managing the legal risks of operating in a global economy.
 She has particular experience in:

 - International criminal matters relating to alleged bribery under the Foreign Corrupt Practices Act (FCPA) and other anti-corruption laws, economic and export sanctions, and other cross border investigations

 - Criminal and civil fraud matters such as healthcare fraud, accounting and securities fraud, and procurement fraud